 Treating lymphoedema with exercise

 Specialised physiotherapy is an excellent way to help you take ownership of your condition.
 Your therapist will work with you to create a personalised exercise plan to work the muscles that help with lymph drainage.
-They can also advise on losing weight and a regime of gentle exercise to help improve your lymphoedema and contribute to your overall wellbeing.
+They can also help you with a regime of gentle exercise to help improve your lymphoedema and contribute to your overall wellbeing.

 Manual therapy for lymphoedema

-Your specialist lymphoedema physiotherapist can provide specialised therapy in the form of manual lymphatic drainage to shift fluid into functional lymph nodes, which then drain it away naturally.
+Your specialist lymphoedema physiotherapist can provide specialised therapy in the form of manual lymphatic drainage to shift fluid into functional lymph nodes, using the latest proven techniques.
 Your therapist can also show you some simple massage techniques that you or your carer can practise at home to keep swelling under control.

 Self-care guidance to relieve lymphoedema